DomiKamu/OhmerPrems/README.md

+BE CAREFUL -- ATTENTION -- New subscriptions are delayed to November 1st, 2018 (apologizes for this delay).

 # ![](doc/images/Logo_Ohmer.png)OhmerPrems (Premium module + free)

 *OhmerPrems* is both Premium (for suscribers) and free plugin/modules, designed for VCV Rack v0.6.